-The second level consists of domain-specific quality reports produced by Eurostat and the ECB summarising the main findings for the euro area or the EU Member States.
+The second level consists of domain-specific quality reports produced by Eurostat and the ECB summarising the main findings for the euro area and/or the EU Member States.
 These reports assess the underlying compilation process and its robustness, describe its legal basis and evaluate whether the statistics are in line with international statistical standards.
 They reflect comprehensive expert assessments on whether the statistics are fit for each of the broader purposes for which they are intended, including their comparability across Member States.
 The quality assessment is based on, among other sources, the input coming from national, domain-specific quality reports.
-For national accounts, after the adoption of an implementing act, an annual quality reporting by Member States started in 2017, to be extended progressively by 2021, also including data underlying the MIP indicators.
+For national accounts, after the adoption of an implementing act,5 an annual quality reporting by Member States started in 2017, to be extended progressively by 2021, including data underlying the MIP indicators too.

 On the third level, depending on the domain, national quality reports (self-assessments) are produced by the institution compiling the national statistics.
-Most of these reports are voluntarily published by Members States on the CMFB's website.
+Most of these reports are voluntarily published by Members States on the CMFB's website.6

-By focusing the quality assurance on the underlying macroeconomic and financial statistics that are used for many purposes rather than only the MIP indicators, statisticians mitigate the risk of excessive focus on the individual indicators.
+By focussing the quality assurance on the underlying macroeconomic and financial statistics that are used for many purposes rather than only for the MIP indicators, the quality of the data is ensured independently of possible adjustments in the scoreboard indicators.